OuahLePleutre/OuahLePleutre.github.io/_posts/2025-07-29-writeup-uiuctf-shipping-bay.md

 Obviously, this is not possible, we need to get a way around this.

 The key is that the checks are not in the same language : the first is made by python while the second is by go.
-We need to find an inconstency between python and go parsers.
+We need to find an inconsistency between python and go parsers.

-At first I tried to send two ```supply_type``` like this : ```{'supply_type': 'a', 'supply_type': 'b'}``` but when encontering 2 indentical keys, both python and go parsers take the last one, so no inconstency.
+At first I tried to send two ```supply_type``` like this : ```{'supply_type': 'a', 'supply_type': 'b'}``` but when encontering 2 indentical keys, both python and go parsers take the last one, so no inconsistency.

 Then I remembered of unicode normalization.
+In Unicode, some characters are visually similar but have different codepoints.
+Some languages normalize these before processing, which can cause inconsistencies.
 You have maybe seen some weird letter like ```ſ```, this is a unicode character but when you do some manipulation with it, you get some strange things to happen like this :

 ``` python
 >>> 'ſ'.upper()